mm6/InternetOfThingsCourse/projects/project1/Project1.md

 particle serial mac

 ```
 You will need to wait (an hour or more) for your device to be registered.
 You only need to do this once.
+Your instructor may have already performed this step for a device passed out in class.

+To set up your device to be used on Campus, [use this link for the setup](https://docs.particle.io/tools).

 #### Setting up for home Wi-Fi